rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 # Roadmap for the HTTP/2 implementation and future work

-I have been implementing HTTP/2 based entirely on the RFC going through it one by one.
+I have been implementing HTTP/2 based on the RFC going through it one by one.
+I took a lot of template code from the lua-http module which can be found [here](github.com/daurnimator/lua-http/)

 [Section 7](http://httpwg.org/specs/rfc7540.html#rfc.section.7) deals with HTTP/2 error codes for which we have to implement a module specifying the same.
 Based on this module it also has to be linked with the existing implementation so that all the error's (essentially error messages) get redirected to it and we receive proper error messages for debugging effectively.